 In a time dominated by curfews and travel restrictions due to the coronavirus, articles about international film productions seem like stories from old, better times.
 Even if they happened last year.
 The TV series ZeroZeroZero is a saga about drug trafficking that spans several continents.
-Such a production requires a high amount of traveling and cooperation between people from different countries.
-Italian DITs Andrea Cuomo and Andrea Curiazi have been part of this production in 2019 and report to us about their experiences.
+A production like this requires a high amount of traveling and cooperation between people from different countries.
+Italian DITs Andrea Cuomo and Andrea Curiazi have been part of this production in 2019 and report to us their experiences.

 First of all, how are you and how is coronavirus affecting you?

 Andrea Cuomo: It all looks like a bad apocalyptic movie!
 We are in quarantine as i think all people in Europe.
 We only go out for buying food.
 The film industry is totally stopped for now.
 In Italy all non essential activities are suspended!
 Me and my girlfriend are spending time reading, watching TV, and gardening on our terrace.
 Boring!
 But I know that this is a lucky quarantine, because many people are in difficulty!
 I hope that all of Pomfort’s staff are good and safe and all is going to finish soon!